xaverric/sls-tools/readme.md

 ## Changelog

+### 1.5.0-RC
+First iteration which is not covering whole implementation set, specifically lock feature.

+* Added [dependency-manager](app/command/dependency-manager/readme.md) feature allowing user to analyze or lock dependencies.
+Analysis can be also visualized into the CSV or bookkit page.
+* Added git support to clone, fetch, pull, checkout specific GIT repository and branch for any uuApp based on the configuration definition.
+* Optimized configuration loader module to not load unnecessary configuration for the executed command

 ### 1.4.1
 * prompt feature added for asking user before execution interactively in the command line whether it is allowed to proceed
     * default behavior can be by-passed by the specifying the ```--noprompt``` parameter